 But all of those wonderful feelings are not paying my student loan bills.
 Or daycare bills.
 Or making up for the fact that most nights in December, I don't get to put my own adorable daughter to bed.

 At some point, we music teachers have to stand up for ourselves.
 We can love our jobs & our students while also advocating for ourselves.
 We have to maybe not aspire to attend States this year, because our needs as teachers or as people are not being met.
 We have to maybe scale back a spring field trip because we are unable to shoulder the burden of yet more fundraising because of all of the hoops we have to jump through.
 At some point, in a place I don't want to go, we have to maybe let them know what a pre-holiday December looks like without a wonderful school concert.

 Just as we are reminded when we fly, as many of you are doing to Midwest this week, we have to put on our own oxygen masks before we assist others.

-A friend of mine who is a mother wrote that someone else reminded her to eat, as in, stop skipping meals, rather than continue to put the needs of her child before her own.
+A friend of mine who is a mother wrote that someone else reminded her to eat this week, as in, stop skipping meals rather than continuing to put the needs of her child before her own.
 She used that exact metaphor in her analysis of the situation.
 Put on your oxygen mask before assisting others.
 Because you are no good to anyone you're trying to help if you are not healthy & whole.